 - Sudden onset of high fever, at 38 to 40° C, for about 3 to 4 days;

-- The appearance of spots on the skin, reddish or pink, mainly on the trunk, neck and arms, which last about 2 to 5 days and disappear without flaking or change in color.
+- Reddish or pinkish patches on the skin, especially on the torso, neck and arms, which last for about 2 to 5 days and disappear without the skin flaking or changing color.

-- Dressing the child in light clothes;
+- Dressing the child in light clothing;